-Manufacturing value-added output increased from $2.768 trillion in the second quarter to $2.809 trillion in the third quarter, an all-time high.
-Value-added output rose to new record levels in the third quarter for both durable goods (up from $1.503 trillion to $1.544 trillion) and nondurable goods (edging up from $1.2650 trillion to $1.2653 trillion).
-Manufacturing accounted for 10.9% of value-added output in the U.S. economy in the third quarter, down from 11.0% in the second quarter.
-With that said, real value-added output in the manufacturing sector inched up from $2.256 trillion in the second quarter to $2.259 trillion in the third quarter, as expressed in chained 2012 dollars.
-This remained lower than the record high in the fourth quarter of 2021, which was $2.325 trillion.
-Indeed, much of the gain in output was buoyed by higher prices.
+Manufacturing value-added output increased from $2.895 trillion at the annual rate in the fourth quarter to $2.905 trillion in the first quarter, an all-time high.
+Value-added output rose to a new record level in the first quarter for nondurable goods (up from $1.299 trillion to $1.312 trillion), but it slipped a bit from a record level for durable goods (down from $1.595 trillion to $1.593 trillion).
+Manufacturing accounted for 10.9% of value-added output in the U.S. economy in the first quarter.
+At the same time, real value-added output in the manufacturing sector decreased from $2.283 trillion at the annual rate in the fourth quarter to $2.252 trillion in the first quarter, as expressed in chained 2012 dollars.
+This figure remained lower than the record high in the fourth quarter of 2021, which was $2.325 trillion, suggesting that much of the gain in output since then has come from higher prices.
 (Source: Bureau of Economic Analysis)

 Facts About Manufacturing